openmindednewby/cSharpInterviewPrep/practice/sub-notes/csharp-fundamentals.md

 **Q: Demonstrate how to reduce copying with `in` parameters.**

 A: Use `in` for large structs to avoid defensive copies.
+A defensive copy is an automatic copy the runtime or compiler makes to protect data from being modified.

 ```csharp
 public static decimal CalculateTax(in Money price, decimal rate)